 Students who have experienced sexual assault, sexual violence, stalking, domestic violence, or other crimes may seek advice, assistance, and resources from the College's Title IX Coordinator.
 The Title IX Coordinator's duties include facilitating the complaint and investigation process.
 Individuals within these offices can assist the complainant with accessing medical or counseling services, advocacy services, social support services, legal services, and police services.

-Even in the absence of a formal complaint, the College may be able to provide assistance to the complainant with respect to his or her academic, living, transportation, or working situations.
+Even in the absence of a formal complaint, the College may be able to provide assistance to the complainant with respect to his or her academics.
 For example, a student might wish to explore changing a class or class time.